Business Analytics Specialization

 “In the 21st Century, it’s not what you know that matters—it’s how you use what you know that will determine your success in business and in life.”

-– Geoffrey Garrett, Dean, Reliance Professor of Management and Private Enterprise, Professor of Management, The Wharton School
+– Geoffrey Garrett, Former Dean of The Wharton School

 Wharton’s online Business Analytics Specialization arms managers and leaders with the tools needed to break away from the pack.
 Learn how to turn data into a competitive advantage for your organization, and in the process develop valuable skills that can help you reach new levels of success in your career.